 It obtained bankruptcy protection on Monday, laid off workers in its airframe division and blamed Air Canada, its principal customer, for a liquidity crisis.

-Even before the additional layoffs, Aveos workers held a noisy protest outside Air Canada’s headquarters in Montreal, pelting passing cars with stones, eggs and debris.
+Even before the additional terminations, Aveos workers protested outside Air Canada’s headquarters in Montreal, pelting passing cars with stones, eggs and debris.
 One person was arrested.